-One thing is for sure, supersampling is certainly a huge step in the right direction.
+And while not all of them have been positive, supersampling is certainly a huge step in the right direction.

 What is Super Sampling and How Does it Work?

-Considering just how powerful even the affordable line of graphics cards is becoming, supersampling is a technique that has amassed massive popularity.
+Considering just how powerful even the affordable lineup of graphics cards is becoming, supersampling is a technique that has amassed massive popularity.
 The good thing about this technology is that it works to the best of hardware’s capacity.

 However, what exactly is it?